-My planner, the girls’ notebooks, our bookshelf for current books and our box for old books, all help our homeschool run more smoothly.
+My homeschool planner, the girls’ notebooks, our bookshelf for current books and our box for old books, all help our homeschool run more smoothly.
 Being able to find everything we need for school helps us to be efficient.
 I also know that the girls have completed what they need to each year.
-Overall, being organized keeps us happy and successful.

 I’m linking up with the Canadian Homeschooler for this post.
 Drop by for more tips on organizing your homeschool!

-What helps you stay organized while homeschooling?
+What helps you in organizing your homeschool?
 Do you use any of the things I do or does something else work better for you?